- Part I. Solarpunk: Ecological and Fantastical Stories in a Sustainable World, with translator Fábio Fernandes

 The global novel exists, not as a genre separated from and opposed to other kinds of fiction, but as a perspective that governs the interpretation of experience.
 In this way, it is faithful to the way the global is actually lived–not through the abolition of place, but as a theme by which place is mediated.
 Life lived here is experienced in its profound and often unsettling connections with life lived elsewhere, and everywhere.
 The local gains dignity, and significance, insofar as it can be seen as a part of a worldwide phenomenon.

-The world eco-fiction series will live on this site, in order to help grow the Writer’s Workshop, and will continue to provide world-wide reference to authors and readers interested in what’s going on in this field of literature.
+The world eco-fiction series will live on this site, in order to expand the Eco-Writer’s space, and will continue to provide world-wide reference to authors and readers interested in what’s going on in this field of literature.
+You’ll find a mix of author chats, stand-alone narrative, or both.

 The featured image is licensed from Can Stock Photo and is copyright by Nito.